Prasannahariveeresh/amfoss-tasks/task-09/Readme.md

 Build a user-friendly superhero encyclopaedia app with Flutter and vanquish Dr.Dulldev’s schemes forever!
 This powerful framework by Google allows you to create beautiful and functional mobile applications for both Android and iOS.

+You can use `app-release.apk` to experience the UI on your mobile

 ## Features